 Expectations about the future are central to macroeconomics.
 A variety of decisions made by households and firms fundamentally depend on what they expect for future income levels, interest rates, or inflation, e.g., consumption and savings, investment, or price setting.
-So, to understand how individuals make the decisions that shape aggregate outcomes, it is essential to understand the determinants of beliefs.
-In this paper, I explore a particular facet of expectations: the extent of belief heterogeneity (or disagreement).
+So, to understand how individuals make the decisions that shape aggregate outcomes, it is essential to understand how agents form beliefs.
+In this paper, I explore a particular facet of expectations: belief heterogeneity (or disagreement).
+Understanding the sources behind this form of heterogeneity is crucial to understand its aggregate implications.

-The extent of belief heterogeneity can be observed in surveys of expectations.
-In Figure 1, I plot the cross-sectional standard deviation of forecasts for one-year ahead income growth in two popular surveys of expectations: the Survey of Professional Forecasters (SPF) and the Survey of Consumer Expectations (SCE).
-The cross-sectional standard deviation is close to 1 percentage point in the SPF and 4.5 percentage points for the SCE.2 Furthermore, there are also large fluctuations in disagreement over time.
-We can see that disagreement rises sharply during large shocks, such as during the Covid crisis.
+Belief heterogeneity can be observed in surveys of expectations.
+In Figure 1, I plot the crosssectional standard deviation of forecasts for one-year ahead income growth in two popular surveys of expectations: the Survey of Professional Forecasters (SPF) and the Survey of Consumer Expectations (SCE).
+Figure 1 shows two key findings: (1) the magnitude of disagreement is substantially high and (2) disagreement rises sharply during large events.
+The cross-sectional standard deviation is close to 1 percentage point in the SPF and 4.5 percentage points for the SCE.
+Furthermore, there are also large fluctuations in disagreement over time.
+For example, SPF disagreement rises to 3 percentage points during the Covid crisis.